For the attention of Community Pharmacies providing the Seasonal Influenza Community Pharmacy Vaccine Service

 Contractors should:

-• Read the attached letter and ensure that their dispensing teams are fully apprised of the update to SSP056.
+• Review the letter here dated 1 December 2023 and ensure that their dispensary teams are aware of the specific details relating to this SSP;

 Kind regards